 Corporations can also be nonprofit corporations.
 These are set up for causes, not profit.
 If they follow set rules by the IRS, they can be tax-exempt.

 C-corporations, or C-corps, are a specific type of corporation.
 They face what is called double taxation.
 First, the company pays taxes on business income.
 Then, when the business gives money (distributions) to its owners, these owners pay taxes again on their personal income tax return.
 This can be costly for the business.

 Limited Liability Companies (LLCs)

-LLCs are known as hybrid business entities because they insulate business owners from personal liability in the same manner as a corporation but are treated as partnerships for tax and operational purposes.
-Like corporations, LLCs must be registered with the state where the business is organized.
+Limited liability companies (LLCs) are a mix of corporations and partnerships.
+LLCs are hybrid business entities because they insulate business owners from personal liability.
+At the same time, they are like partnerships for tax and operational purposes.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help